qub3s/nlp_2025_NiceLovablePeople/README.md

 | 5    | Final Combined Model                 | 0.887             |

 The following figure visualizes the performance of the different model variants during training.
 Each graph illustrates how the development accuracy (Dev Accuracy) evolved over the epochs, allowing for a direct visual comparison of each architecture's performance.

 ![Development over 6 Epochs](qqp_extra/Bilder/qqp_changes.png)

 Comparison of Model Performance During Training.
-This graph displays the development accuracy (Dev Accuracy), training accuracy (Train Accuracy), and training loss (Train Loss) for various model configurations over 6 epochs.
+This graph displays the Dev accuracy for various model configurations over 6 epochs.
 Each line represents one of the tested architectures.
-The use of different markers (e.g., circles for development accuracy, triangles for training accuracy) helps distinguish between the metrics.
-The red dashed line indicates the initial baseline accuracy of 0.870.
+The red dashed lines indicates the initial baseline accuracy of 0.870 and the self-made baseline.

 ### Semantic Textual Similarity (STS) - Measuring text meaning similarity